Captain Steve "Rapier" Naylor, Red 3, was sitting at the bar, a

 even as maintenance crewmen disconnected power and fuel couplings.

 On both ships, comm officers signaled an incoming transmission.

 Static cleared on the main viewscreen of each ship, and more than

-a few of the smaller craft, to reveal the bridge of the Imperial
+a few of the smaller craft, to reveal the bridge of the Rendili

 at the helm, and Knight sitting beside him at navigation.
 Minuteman